powerline/powerline/docs/source/overview.rst

 Vim plugin requirements
 ^^^^^^^^^^^^^^^^^^^^^^^

-The vim plugin requires a vim version with Python 2.7 support compiled in.
-You can check if your vim supports Python 2 by running ``vim --version
-| grep +python``.
+The vim plugin requires a vim version with Python support compiled in.
+You can check if your vim supports Python by running ``vim --version | grep +python``.

-If your vim version doesn't have support for Python 2, you'll have to compile it with the ``--enable-pythoninterp`` flag (this also requires the Python headers to be installed on your system).
+If your vim version doesn't have support for Python, you'll have to compile it with the ``--enable-python3interp`` flag (``--enable-pythoninterp`` if you want Python 2 support instead).
+Note that this also requires the related Python headers to be installed on your system.
 Please consult your distribution's documentation for details on how to compile and install packages.